nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 There are various ways to mitigate this problem.
 But the biggest important thing is for an early project — keeping your code in a monorepo.
 This ensures that there's a single version of code that exists on prod, and it's much easier to coordinate code reviews for smaller teams.

-Node.js community has nice tooling for dealing with monorepos.
-E.g. `nx` — provides various scripts and infrastructure to cache Node.js builds and has various utilities that facilitate code consistency in terms of setting up tests with `jest` and linters.
-Another one, which I've been using lately — `turbopack`, looks simpler than `nx` but provides a fast way to build and run your code in development mode.
-Of course, there are disadvantages in those, like dealing with a large amount of dependencies that some of your microservices introduce, and sometimes it gets pretty difficult to reason with which version should each version work.
+If you're going with Node.js, I recommend starting with `nx` or `turborepo` — they abstract away a lot of boilerplate for monorepos, including CI caching (when done right) and build orchestration.
+The setups they offer play nicely in creating a frictionless typescript environment, where your subprojects are mapped as libraries in es6 imports.
+Quality of life improvements like that buy back velocity without requiring custom scripts.
+Of course, there are disadvantages in tools, like dealing with a large amount of dependencies that some of your microservices introduce, and sometimes it gets pretty difficult to reason with which version should each version work.
+CI/CD setup may be complex as well, you may have to think about creative ways of caching your large dependency tree or maybe experiment with newer and faster package managers like `bun`.
+But overall in many cases that trade off may worth it — setting up reliable build setup for typescript that involves multiple sub-projects may be not fun and those tools elegantly solve it.

 When developing `go`-based microservices, a good idea early in the development is to use a single ` go` workspace with the `replace` directive in `go.mod`.
 Eventually, as the software scales, it's possible to effortlessly separate ` go` modules into separate repositories.